NuSMV

 NuSMV 2, version 2 of NuSMV, inherits all the functionalities of NuSMV.
 Furthermore, it combines BDD-based model checking with SAT-based model checking.
 It is maintained by Fondazione Bruno Kessler, the successor organization of ITC-IRST.

 Functionalities

-NuSMV supports the analysis of specifications expressed in CTL and LTL.
-User interaction is performed with a textual interface, as well as in batch mode.
+NuSMV supports the analysis of specifications expressed in computation tree logic (CTL) and linear temporal logic (LTL).
+It can be run in batch mode, or interactively with a textual user interface.

 Running NuSMV Interactively

 The interaction shell of NuSMV is activated from the system prompt as follows: